Why you should use job and time tracking software

 For small businesses, time is money – and every day counts.
 Here are some of the key benefits of time tracking software.

 Manual processes aren’t efficient

 For many teams, the way things are still managed is with a good old Excel spreadsheet, copying across to an invoice when it’s time to bill.
 Sometimes it’s even a case of guessing or making up the time when invoicing because it wasn’t tracked at all!
 Unfortunately, if you’re still doing this (or even using poor time tracking software) then you’re bound to be costing you and your team time.
-Jared Armstrong, CEO of MinuteDock, says that if your business doesn’t track time properly, you’re missing out on valuable insights that could make a real difference for your business.
+If your business doesn’t track time properly, you’re also missing out on valuable insights that could make a real difference for your business.

 Streamline the billing process